cip-core-mirrors/cip-core-portal/content/en/products/app-box/_index.md

 toc: true
 ---

-Thanks to ***App Boxes*** topology-based application as a service, focus on writing code, not on underlying infrastructure components.
+Thanks to ***App Box*** topology-based application as a service, focus on writing code, not on underlying infrastructure components.